MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

 	![](../images/dp500-create-a-star-schema-model-image43.png)

-2. To resize the model diagram to fit to screen, at the bottom-left, select the **Fit to screen** icon.
+2. To resize the model diagram to fit to screen, at the bottom-right, select the **Fit to screen** icon.

 	![](../images/dp500-create-a-star-schema-model-image44.png)